lnstadrum/rpc17/README.md

 # Supported data types and function signatures

+Functions accepting positional arguments and returning one or more of the following are okay.

  - Python internals, mostly (scalars, strings, booleans, `bytes`, `None`)
  - Lists and dicts of Python internals (nesting is okay)
  - `numpy.ndarray`s

 Tuples and sets are not really supported: they get converted to lists (and this is `msgspec`'s affair).

-Functions accepting positional arguments and returning one or more of the above are okay.
 Keyword arguments are not supported.

 # Pros

  * Accepts functions taking and returning `numpy.ndarray`s (kinda designed for this particular purpose, actually).
  * Exceptions are rethrown remotely.
  * Efficient serialization with MessagePack
+ * The server can handle multiple clients at a time by threading or forking (check out `rpc17.Server`).
+ * TCP/IP is used by default.
+Unix domain sockets are supported too, e.g. for high speed communication between Docker containers.

 # Cons